The King’s Witches

 - Format Audio

-- Genre Historical fiction, Narrative theme: Displacement, exile, migration, Narrative theme: Love and relationships, Narrative theme: Social issues, Occult fiction, Religious and spiritual fiction.
+- Genre Historical fiction, Horror and supernatural fiction, Narrative theme: Displacement, exile, migration, Narrative theme: Identity / belonging, Narrative theme: Love and relationships, Narrative theme: Social issues, Occult fiction.

 Titles Purchased